 by Peter Ling and Sheilah Ward

-Production completed: 13 April 1961.
-First transmission: 15 April 1961
+Production completed: April 13 1961.
+First transmission: April 15 1961.

-This episode summary is written from the original scripts as this episode is now lost.
+The following episode summary is written from the original scripts as this episode is now lost.
 There may have been changes made during filming.

 Through the mist of a steamy bathroom, we see a girl relaxing in a bathtub.
 The door opens quietly and we see someone’s hand, carrying a portable electric heater.
 The figure tosses the fire into the bath tub and the girl is electrocuted...

 Some months later 1, Dr David Keel (Ian Hendry) is going out to the cinema to see “The Rebel”.
 Carol Wilson (Ingrid Hafner) remarks it’s a good film and he quips that she can tell him how it ends then - every time he goes out he’s interrupted.
 Sure enough, Elaine Bateman (Caroline Blakiston) is working in her office at a dance hall and we see a hand move across and turn on her gas fire without lighting it and the gas hisses into the room...